 Importantly, the solicitor didn’t discuss with Mr & Mrs Pryor the fact that if Frank did get a half interest in the house, he had the right to apply to the Court for the property to be sold.
 There would be insufficient funds then to re-house Mr Pryor and the horror stories Mr & Mrs Pryor were so concerned about may come true.
 The solicitor should have suggested that the Wills be altered so that the survivor could live in the property for as long as they liked but when they died, the half interest would go to Frank.
 This is known as a ‘life interest’.

 There was a still a chance for the solicitor to redeem herself as Mr & Mrs Pryor came back a couple of weeks later to sign their Wills which gave half the home to Frank.
-Straight away, Mr & Mrs Pryor told the solicitor that Frank and his wife had split up and Mrs Frank was going to issue divorce proceedings.
+Straight away, Mr & Mrs Pryor told the solicitor that Frank and his wife had split up and Frank’s wife was going to issue divorce proceedings.
 The solicitor simply nodded wisely, gave them a big smile and got them to sign the Wills.
-Actually, that first bit isn’t in the attendance note – I made that up – but whilst the note is silent on the cheery grin, it is also silent on the advice that a prudent and competent solicitor should have been giving.
-In particular, she should have been warning Mr & Mrs Pryor that if half the house went to Frank, then Mrs Frank may have a claim on it in the divorce proceedings.
+The attendance note is silent on the advice that a prudent and competent solicitor should have been giving.
+In particular, she should have been warning Mr & Mrs Pryor that if half the house went to Frank, then his wife may have a claim on it in the divorce proceedings.

 Unfortunately, the inevitable happened.
 Mrs Pryor died within a couple of months and although Frank got back with his wife, he had a major bust-up with his father and for a while it looked like Frank may actually insist on having the house sold and his father flung out on the streets.